ValeP314/pp5-tangled-treasure/README.md

 * I noticed than the container-fluid in the items.html was a bit overlayed on smaller screens and fixed the issue added a margin-top spacing to the HTML.
 * The search box didn't work as the friendly name was used instead of the name of the categories.
 It was easy to rectify the names and fix the bug.
 * I had a bug with the checkout view, as the calc_subtotal would not being found even though calculated in the checkout app.
 I realised the same function was working in the bag app, so I compared quickly the 2 apps and realised I hadn't loaded the "bag_tools" on the checkout.html file.
 The page worked well after loading that file.
-* The webhooks didnàt work properly when I first included them.
+* The webhooks didn't work properly when I first included them.
 I did some research and found a conversation on Slack about making port 8000 public.
 When I made the change, the webhooks started working.
+* The payment_intent.succedeed webhook failed for an internal Sever Error (status 500).
+After comparing the code with Boutique Ado walk-through and checking on Slack, I realised I had never imported Stripe on the webhook_handler.py file.

 ### Unfixed Bugs